berrabe/docker-ci4-laravel8/readme.md

 ### 1 - PREPARING THE DOCKER STACK
 ---
 This docker is useful for running the latest php frameworks, such as laravel 8 or code igniter 4.
-It includes Composer and all the php extensions needed to run both frameworks above.
+It includes Nginx, MariaDB, PHP with composer and all the extensions needed to run the frameworks, and PHPMyAdmin.
 To use docker-php-framework, follow the steps below

 - Clone this repo